solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 ---
 layout: default
-title: From alignments to concordance factors with the TICR pipeline
+title: TICR pipeline
 nav_order: 4
 ---

+# From alignments to concordance factors with the TICR pipeline

 # 1. Estimating gene trees with MrBayes